Duck1109c/All-cheats-I-use/README.md

 # All cheats I use
 They work on mobile and computer
-# How to use the cheats
+# How to use the simple cheats
 Create a bookmark of anything

 open your bookmarks